redherd-project/redherd-documentation/docs/references/troubleshooting.md

 1. Remove the `asset` via `Herd-CLI` one-liner
 2. Synchronize `asset` device local time with `Herd-Server` time
 3. Try to add the `asset` again via `Herd-CLI` one-liner

+### Commands not executed by online assets

+1. Logout from the `Herd-View`
+2. Login again into the `Herd-View` to get a fresh token